coralogix/cloudformation-coralogix-aws/prometheus/ecs-ec2/autodiscovery/README.md

 ##### Requires:

-In order for a Prometheus target container to be detected by the Cloudwatch Agent, the container must be annotated with the following __Docker labels__:
+In order for a Prometheus target container to be detected by the Cloudwatch Agent, it must be annotated with the following __Docker labels__:

 | Label | Description | Default |
 | --- | --- | --- |
 | ECS_PROMETHEUS_EXPORTER_PORT | The Prometheus exporter port | "9090" |
 | ECS_PROMETHEUS_METRICS_PATH | The Prometheus expoert metric path | "/metrics" |